Characters: X-Men Film Series: X-Men

 - Took a Level in Badass: X2: X-Men United and X-Men: The Last Stand have him upgrading from student to X-Men.
 In the climatic battle of The Last Stand, he finally goes into his full ice form.
 By the time of X-Men: Days of Future Past, he has taken several more levels, including the debut of the iconic ice slide from the comics.

-- You Can't Go Home Again: After Stryker's raid on the school in X2: X-Men United, they stopped by his house in hopes of regrouping, which in the process revealed his mutant abilities to his parents.
-His own brother calls the police on the group despite them coming with no ill intentions.
-After Pyro stupidly attacks the police in the standoff that follows, he's forced to flee with the others knowing he can never come back.
+- You Can't Go Home Again: After Stryker's raid on the school in X2: X-Men United, Bobby, Rogue, Logan and Pyro stopped by the Drake family house in hopes of regrouping, which in the process revealed Bobby's mutant abilities to his parents.
+His own brother calls the police and reports them as a threat despite the mutants not harbouring any ill intentions.
+After Pyro stupidly attacks the officers in the standoff that follows, Bobby is forced to flee with the others knowing he can never come back.

 Katherine "Kitty" Pryde / Shadowcat